Author Index

 Harrison M. Wright

-Harrison M. Wright, associate professor of history, Swarthmore College, is the editor of The New Imperialism (1961), and is writing a book on the policies of Cape Colony toward the Bantu from 1880 to 1910.
+Harrison M. Wright, an associate professor of history at Swarthmore College, is the editor of The New Imperialism (1961), and is writing a book on the policies of Cape Colony toward the Bantu from 1880 to 1910.

 Quincy Wright

-Quincy Wright is a visiting research scholar at Carnegie Endowment for International Peace, and visiting professor of international law in the graduate faculty of the New School, is widely known for his writings and activities in the field of international relations.
+Quincy Wright, a visiting research scholar at the Carnegie Endowment for International Peace and a visiting professor of international law at the Graduate Faculty of the New School, is widely known for his writings and activities in the field of international relations.

 Dennis H. Wrong

-Dennis H. Wrong, visiting professor of the graduate faculty of the New School, is professor of sociology and chairman of the university heights department of sociology at New York University.
+Dennis H. Wrong, a visiting professor at the Graduate Faculty of the New School, is a professor of sociology and chairman of the University Heights Department of Sociology at New York University.

 Frieda Wunderlich

-Frieda Wunderlich (1884–1965) was professor of economics and sociology at the Berlin Training College; Editor of Sociale Praxis.
-She joined the faculty at the University in Exile at The New School for Social Research in 1933 where she taught for 20 years.
-She authored several books including Labor under German Democracy (1940).
+Frieda Wunderlich (1884–1965) was a professor of economics and sociology at the Berlin Training College and editor of Sociale Praxis.
+She joined the faculty at the University in Exile at the New School for Social Research in 1933, where she taught for 20 years.
+She authored several books, including Labor Under German Democracy (1940).

 -